-- E.8.2.1 Permitted uses include agriculture uses, forestry, open space, detached residential dwellings, bed and breakfast operations, secondary dwelling units, small-scale commercial, industrial operations, tourist commercial uses. institutional uses. pits, mineral exploration and development, resource management activities, home occupations, home industries and contractor's yards. - E.8.2.2 Agricultural uses shall be permitted in proximity to watercourses or waterbodies.
-The Zoning By-law shall include setback provisions from watercourses and waterbodies. - E.8.2.3 Small-scale commercial and industrial uses may be permitted by a) Amendment to the Zoning By-law where the use has a low traffic generation, no nuisance effects on surrounding areas, a scale consistent with existing uses, and minimal environmental impact.
-Before considering such an Amendment, Council shall be satisfied that:

-The size of the proposed commercial or industrial use is appropriate for the area;

-The building housing the use is set back an appropriate distance from adjacent uses and from lot lines;

-The use is located at least 500 metres from lands within the Residential Waterfront Designation, the Temagami Settlement Area or the Temagami North Settlement Area;

-No outside storage shall be permitted:
+- E.9.2.1 Permitted uses include agriculture uses, forestry, open space, single detached residential dwellings, bed and breakfast operations, secondary dwelling units, small-scale commercial, industrial operations, tourist commercial uses, institutional uses, pits, mineral exploration and development, resource management activities, home occupations-and, home industries-and contractor's yards. - E.9.2.2 Agricultural uses shall be encouraged not to locate in proximity to watercourses or waterbodies. - E.9.2.3 Small-scale commercial and industrial uses may be permitted by Amendment to the Zoning By-law where the use has a low traffic generation, no nuisance effects on surrounding areas, a scale consistent with existing uses, and minimal environmental impact.
+Before considering such an Amendment, Council shall be satisfied that: - a) The size of the proposed commercial or industrial use is appropriate for the area; - b) The building housing the use is set back an appropriate distance from adjacent uses and from lot lines; - c) The use is located at least 500 metres from lands within the Residential Waterfront Designation, Temagami Urban Area or Temagami North - d) No outside storage shall be permitted; - e) Any noise emanating from the use will not have an adverse impact on the enjoyment of adjacent properties; and, - f) The use can be appropriately serviced with water, sanitary and stormwater. - E.9.2.4 The lands designated Rural shall be placed in specific zones in the Implementing Zoning By-law to reflect existing uses.

-- b) Any noise emanating from the use will not have an adverse impact on the enjoyment of adjacent properties; and, c) - The use can be appropriately serviced with water, sanitary and stormwater. - e) E.8.2.4 The lands designated Rural shall be placed in specific zones in the Implementing Zoning By-law to reflect existing uses. - E.8.2.5 Forestry operations are encouraged to follow sound forest management practices and shall be set back from all shorelines an appropriate distance so that clearing and cutting operations do not impact the visual quality and character of the shoreline from the waterbody on Patented Lands.
-Clear cutting shall be prohibited within 300 metres of any lake and shall respect the policies of the Skyline Reserve. - E.8.2.6 The establishment of new sand and gravel aggregate operations or the expansion of existing operations shall be subject to the policies of this Plan and the Aggregate Resources Act, and shall require an Amendment to the Zoning By-law. - New Quarry Operations shall require an Official Plan Amendment and shall E.8.2.7 be placed in the Mineral Aggregate Designation. - E.8.2.8 Extractive uses shall also be subject to Site Plan Control where matters are not addressed in the Aggregate Resources Act, its regulations, or the provisions of a licence of Aggregate Resources Act site plan. - E.8.2.9 In reviewing Planning Act applications to permit new pits or guarries, or expansions to existing operations Council shall consider the following: b) - The natural heritage features and ecological functions on the site and in the area; - f) Nearby communities and residential uses; - g) h) i) Agricultural resources and activities; - The character of the area; - The quality and quantity of groundwater and surface

-The cultural heritage resources in the area;

-Significant geologic formations on the site and in the area:
+- E.9.2.5 Forestry operations are encouraged to follow sound forest management practices and shall be set back from all shorelines an appropriate distance so that clearing and cutting operations do not impact the visual quality and character of the shoreline from the waterbody. on patented lands.
+Clear cutting shall be prohibited within 300 metres of any lake. - E.9.2.6 The establishment of new sand and gravel aggregate operations or the expansion of existing operations shall be subject to the policies of this Plan and the Aggregate Resources Act, and shall require an Amendment to the Zoning By-law. - E.9.2.7 New Quarry Operations shall require an Official Plan Amendment and shall be placed in the Mineral Aggregate Designation. - E.9.2.8 Extractive uses shall also be subject to Site Plan Control where matters are not addressed in the Aggregate Resources Act, its regulations, or the provisions of a licence of ARA Aggregate Resources Act site plan. - E.9.2.9 In reviewing Planning Act applications to permit new pits or quarries, or expansions to existing operations Council shall consider the following: - a) The natural heritage features and ecological functions on the site and in the area; - b) Nearby communities and residential uses; - c) Agricultural resources and activities; - d) The character of the area; - e) The quality and quantity of groundwater and surface - f) The cultural heritage resources in the area; - g) Significant geologic formations on the site and in the area;